Saturday Night Live season 27: Cast

-Before the start of the season, longtime cast member Molly Shannon, who had been on the show for seven seasons since 1995, departed midway through the previous season on her own terms, and Jerry Minor and Chris Parnell were both let go from the show.
-However, Parnell was hired back to the show mid-season in the episode hosted by Jonny Moseley, becoming the second cast member to be hired back to the show after being fired, the first person being Jim Belushi in 1983.
+Before the start of the season, longtime cast member Molly Shannon, who had been on the show for six years since 1995, departed midway through the previous season on her own terms, and featured player Jerry Minor and repertory cast member Chris Parnell were both let go from the show after the finale.
+However, Parnell was hired back to the show midseason in the episode hosted by Jonny Moseley, becoming the second cast member to be hired back to the show after being fired, the first person being Jim Belushi in 1983.

-Four new cast members were hired to the show: stand-up comic Dean Edwards, Chicago improv comedian Seth Meyers, Amy Poehler of the Upright Citizens Brigade comedy troupe, and stand-up comic/impressionist Jeff Richards who was previously a cast member on the rival sketch show MADtv.
-Rachel Dratch, Tina Fey and Maya Rudolph were all upgraded to repertory status at the beginning of the season, and Poehler was promoted to repertory status mid-season.
+Four new cast members were hired to the show this season: stand-up comic Dean Edwards, Chicago improviser Seth Meyers, Amy Poehler of the Upright Citizens Brigade comedy troupe, and stand-up comic/impressionist Jeff Richards, who was previously a cast member on the rival sketch show MADtv.
+Rachel Dratch, Tina Fey, and Maya Rudolph were all upgraded to repertory status at the beginning of the season, and Poehler was promoted to repertory status mid-season.

 Will Ferrell was absent from a number of episodes because he was filming Old School.
 This would also be the final season for both Ferrell and Ana Gasteyer.
+After Gasteyer went on maternity leave at the end of the season, she decided not to return to the show.